The justice system and the constitution

 The justice system is one of the three branches of the state.
 The other two branches are the executive, or the government, and the legislature, which is the two Houses of Parliament.
 In most democracies these three branches of the state are separate from each other.
 They have roles and functions that are defined within written constitutions, preventing the concentration of power in any one branch and enabling each branch to serve as a check on the other two branches.
 This is known as separation of powers.

 The United Kingdom, famously and almost uniquely, does not have a constitution that is contained in a written constitutional instrument.
-Its constitution is to be found in the statutes passed by Parliament and in the common law, the law developed over the centuries in the decisions of the courts.
-Only two other countries, Israel and New Zealand, are like the United Kingdom in not having a written constitutional instrument.
+It is to be found in the statutes passed by Parliament and in the common law, which developed over the centuries in the decisions of the courts.
+Only two other countries, Israel and New Zealand, are like the United Kingdom in this respect.
 These three countries differ in this way from almost all other countries.
-Such constitutional instruments, for instance that of the United States, which has one of the most well known written constitutions, often have a higher status than ordinary legislation and constitutional provisions can only be enacted and repealed by a special procedure that differs from the procedure for making and repealing ordinary legislation.
+Such constitutional instruments, for instance that of the United States, which has one of the most well known written constitutions, often have a higher status than ordinary legislation and constitutional provisions can only be enacted and repealed by a special procedure.

 Historically, there are many other examples of this mixing of roles in the United Kingdom.
 Until the end of the 19th Century judges could be elected as MPs, and in some rare cases, judges such as the Lord Chief Justice, would serve as members of the Cabinet, and thus be members of the government.
-This has happened only once in the last 100 years when Lord Reading, appointed Lord Chief Justice in 1913, served in numerous executive positions, including as High Commissioner to Washington in 1917.
 Notably, until October 2009 our highest court was a committee of the House of Lords.
-Although since the last quarter of the nineteenth century only judges appointed as Lords of Appeal in Ordinary (“Law Lords”) and other peers who have held high judicial office have been able to take part in the work of the Committee, Law Lords continued to contribute to debates, in particular on proposals for legislation about the courts and the administration of justice.
+Although since the last quarter of the 19th century only judges appointed as Lords of Appeal in Ordinary (“Law Lords”) and other peers who have held high judicial office have been able to take part in the work of the Committee, Law Lords continued to contribute to debates, in particular on proposals for legislation about the courts and the administration of justice.

 The Lord Chancellor’s office was the clearest example of how the British constitution did not separate and indeed mixed the three branches of the state.
 The Lord Chancellor was a senior Cabinet minister and therefore a member of the executive, a judge and the head of the judiciary of England and Wales, and a member of the legislature, indeed the person who presided over the deliberations of the House of Lords, in effect its Speaker.
 The one office involved and combined all three branches of government.
 This might have been acceptable when the office came into existence.
 Its continued existence in that form had however been questioned on a number of occasions in the last two hundred years.
 Most famously, it was criticised by Walter Bagehot in The English Constitution (1867) in the following terms: